 Based on studies in animals, Zydelig may be harmful to the unborn child.
 Zydelig is therefore not recommended during pregnancy, and women taking the medicine should use a reliable method of contraception to avoid becoming pregnant during treatment and for 1 month after treatment.
 It is also not known whether Zydelig can make hormonal contraceptives less effective.
 Women and their partners should therefore also use a barrier method of contraception such as condoms.

 For the full list of restrictions, see the package leaflet.

 Why is Zydelig approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) noted that available data from the main studies, which were still ongoing at the time of the evaluation, showed high response rates with Zydelig in patients with chronic lymphocytic leukaemia and follicular lymphoma.
-It was also effective in chronic lymphocytic leukaemia patients who have the 17p deletion or TP53 mutation that makes them unsuitable for chemo-immunotherapy.
+The European Medicines Agency noted that available data from the main studies, two of which were still ongoing at the time of the evaluation, showed high response rates with Zydelig in patients with chronic lymphocytic leukaemia and follicular lymphoma.
+Zydelig was also effective in chronic lymphocytic leukaemia patients whose cancer cells have the 17p deletion or TP53 mutation, who usually have a poor outcome.

 In addition, the safety of the medicine was considered acceptable.
-The Committee therefore concluded that Zydelig’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency therefore concluded that Zydelig’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Zydelig?

-In addition, the company will also provide final results of the ongoing main studies of Zydelig in patients with chronic lymphocytic leukaemia and follicular lymphoma.
+The company that markets Zydelig will provide final results of the ongoing main studies in patients with chronic lymphocytic leukaemia and follicular lymphoma.